What is Fraud Triangle?

-The pressure is the motivation behind fraud committing and that can be either personal financial pressure or pressure from superiors both the pressures give the motivation for committing fraud.
-If the pressure remains unsolved by rational & legal means then individuals might go for irrational ways.
+The pressure is the motivation behind fraud committing, and that can be either personal financial pressure or pressure from superiors.
+Both the pressures give the motivation for committing fraud.
+If the pressure remains unsolved by rational & legal means, then individuals might go for irrational ways.
 Some common examples of personal financial pressure are un-sharable financial problems, shortage of revenue, pressure from banks to pay loans, and maintenance of lifestyle.
-And some examples of pressure from superiors are window dressing of accounts, teaming and leading, inventory pilferage and selling, sharing secret information with competitors for earning money, etc. When a person cannot see the clear path of achieving personal or work goals by honest means he or she may adopt dishonest alternatives.
+And some examples of pressure from superiors are window dressing of accounts, teaming and leading, inventory pilferage and selling, sharing secret information with competitors for earning money, etc. When a person cannot see the apparent path of achieving personal or work goals by honest means, he or she may adopt dishonest alternatives.

 #2 – Opportunity